Draft Programme: Subject to change

 Building a Practice Insurance Strategy

 With ever-growing insurance options, it is little wonder that clients often purchase policies which don’t then deliver when they most need it.
 Avoiding client confusion will provide both patient and business benefits.
 However, what advice are you legally allowed to give?
 Do your team understand and support this?
 What are the benefits of having a registered insurance advisor?
 Is it worth investing resources in insurance advice?
 In this session, Robin Hargreaves details common client insurance scenarios; updates on current law; and explores how to build an insurance strategy to advise and add value to your client offering in practice.

 Being the Vet your Farmer Needs – even if they don’t realise it!

 Farmers can be your best friend or your biggest headache.
 Do we, in large animal practice, ever stop to consider why?
-Victoria Dixon, a large animal vet and dairy farmer, will discuss the reality of farming from the farmers’ perspective.
+Victoria Bushby, a large animal vet and dairy farmer, will discuss the reality of farming from the farmers’ perspective.
 What impression are your team giving?
 How are actions and behaviours influencing the client relationship?
 How can you work with your farmers to mutual benefit and build trust?
 She will identify key areas for the farm animal business to address to enable their relationship with their farmers to be positive, productive and sustainable for both parties.

 Innovation and Diversification within Large Animal Practice